AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 Privacy is ignored in determining whether a type is an owning or observing type.
 A generic formal private type is not an owning type [redundant: , although the corresponding actual parameter in an instance of the generic might be an owning type].
-A consequence of this rule is that the actual parameter for a generic formal private type cannot be of access type.
 A tagged type shall not be an owning type.
 A type which is not a by-reference type shall not be an owning type.
 [Redundant: The requirement than an owning type must be a by-reference